Dark red-brown Chilhuacle peppers with one broken-open pod and visible seeds

 smoky complex Capsicum annuum

-Chilhuacle Pepper Nutrition Facts & Health Benefits
+Chilhuacle Pepper Nutrition Facts & Serving Context

 Dried chilhuacle peppers are nutritionally dense relative to their small serving size.
 A 1-ounce serving of dried chile provides roughly 90 calories, primarily from carbohydrates with minimal fat.
 Dried chiles are concentrated sources of vitamin A (as beta-carotene from the red pigments), vitamin C, and iron.